-- 2.1.1 To register at MUC, you must have completed secondary school and obtained the General Secondary School Diploma Thanawiya, 12th standard, or equivalent.
-The College also accepts mature students (aged between 25 45) with minimum work experience of 6 years and a school certificate of class 9, in line with the regulations of the MoHE. - 2.1.2 You can register straightaway on the undergraduate programme, if you have successfully completed the College's Foundation programme or passed the undergraduate entry test or have an IELTS (Academic) score of 5 and pass the relevant undergraduate entry tests (ie. Math and IT). - 2.1.3 Students from other Colleges/Universities may gain credits through APL procedures.
-APL is the process of giving credits for certain modules that the student has successfully completed as a part of prior certified learning, such as a Diploma or degree programme.
-Short courses, certificates, and work experience are not accepted as equivalent to academic modules as per the Ministry of Higher Education Regulations in Oman.
+- 2.1.1 To register at MUC, you must have completed secondary school and obtained the General Secondary School Diploma, 12th standard, or equivalent.
+The College also accepts mature students (aged between 25 45) with minimum work experience of 6 years and a school certificate of class 9, in line with the regulations of the MoHE. - 2.1.2 You can register straightaway on the undergraduate programme, if you have successfully completed the College's Foundation programme or passed the undergraduate entry tests (English, Math and IT) or have an IELTS (Academic) score of 5 but you are required to pass the Entry Tests for Math and IT.